As an entrepreneur you probably spend your workday pulled in 10 different directions:

 Answer the 50 emails you received in the past hour?

 And there’s always social media updates. . .

 Then a friend calls with their frustrations and needs your sympathetic ear!

 Between urgent fire drills, email, and phone requests, it’s a wonder you get anything done!

-One problem is that our ability to quickly switch between computer, smartphone, and personal interactions gives us the false sense that this is the best way to stay productive and on top of everything.
+One problem is that our ability to quickly switch between computer, smartphone, and personal interactions give us the false sense that this is the best way to stay productive and on top of everything.

-Unfortunately the efficient multi-tasker is a myth.
+Unfortunately, the efficient multi-tasker is a myth.
 Research estimates that switching between tasks makes it take 25% longer to get the work done!

 Though we feel more in-control multi-tasking, our brain takes time to shift gears every time we begin a new task.
 Total the times you look up from email to search the Internet, answer the phone, or check Facebook, and it’s easy to see how wasted hours multiply each week.